lyushher/Vehicle_Telemetry_Diagnostic_and_System/README.md

-# Vehicle Telemetry and Diagnostic System Simulator
+# Vehicle Telemetry and Diagnostic System

 This project is a Vehicle Telemetry and Diagnostic System Simulator built with Python, using Tkinter for the graphical user interface (GUI) and Matplotlib for real-time data visualization.